arsantiagolopez/preppy/README.md

 <h2 id="inspiration">💡 Inspiration</h2>

-Fitness is a very important part of my life.
-With my recent Next.js mastery, I wanted to quickly create a solution for myself, and my family, to ease our transition into the meal prepping world.
-We try to count calories, carbs and fats by hand but it gets tideous.
-Preppy is a simple solution that would allow us to track everything from our phone and keep a tab of our health and fitness.
+Fitness has always been an important part of my life.
+With my recent Next.js mastery, I wanted to create an efficient solution for me and my family to ease into our transition into the meal prepping world.
+We've tried manually counting calories, carbs and fats to stay on track, but it always got tedious.
+Preppy is a simple solution that allows everyone, especially beginners, to track everything from their phone and keep tabs on their health and fitness.

 <h2 id="objectives">💡 Learning Objectives</h2>